Mint is an easy to grow herb that cools and relieves pain. It can help ease stomachache, indigestion, headache, nausea and sore muscles.

 - Parsley leaves – which are full of protein, vitamins and other nutrients.
 It’s also an excellent digestive aid, is antimicrobial and helps reduce arthritic inflammation.

-Did you enjoy this post on 10 ways to use mint from your garden?
+Did you enjoy this post on 10 ways to use fresh mint from your garden?
 If so, be sure to sign up HERE for my newsletter, so you can get my latest soap ideas, herbal projects and other DIY recipes sent straight to your inbox each month!

 You may also like: